andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-05-14-monitoring-grafana.md

 Now in my current project I was looking for alternatives.
-I knew Grafana from a previous project, but never set it up myself (we had a dedicated DevOps team there).
+I knew Grafana from a previous project, but never set it up myself (we had a dedicated Ops team there).

 So this was now my first time to set up Grafana myself.
 I will not go into too much details, you will find an excellent documentation at Grafana Labs.